hchiam/please/README.md

 ## Access List Index:

 ```
-Please assign list of one and two and tree bark to variable crazy list
+please assign list of one and two and tree bark to variable crazy list
-Please for each item in crazy list
+please for each item in crazy list
-    Please print index variable item of crazy list
+    please print index variable item of crazy list
-Please end for
+please end for
 ```
 --> This prints: `1`, `2`, `'tree bark'`